 As far as Leyton Orient are concerned, it all started for us with our famous FA Cup Round Two win at theirs in December 1996.
-And that’s despite the ref’s failure to send off Peter Shilton that day.
-Of course, fixtures between us and the Os became more common after our promotion to the Football League.
-There was a little break in relations when they saw the sights of non-league football for themselves.
+And that’s despite the ref’s failure to send off Peter Shilton that afternoon.
+Of course, times between us and the Os became more frequent after our promotion to the Football League.
+Mind you, that did get put on ice a little when they saw the sights of non-league football for themselves.
+They weren’t the first to go through that purgatory and they won’t be the last.
+The fact is it was only temporary.